-Showing 114 resources related to disabilities / impairments.
+Showing 82 resources related to disabilities / impairments.
 Click here to see resources across all topics.

 Disabilities / Impairments

-Turn2us is a national charity that helps people in financial hardship to gain access to welfare benefits, charitable grants and support services.
-They have tailored advice for young people, older people, migrants, disabled people, people in the criminal justice system and many other groups.
+Turn2us is a national charity that helps people in financial hardship to access welfare benefits, charitable grants and support services.

 Family Fund is the UK’s largest charity providing grants for families raising disabled or seriously ill children and young people.
-If you’re raising a disabled or seriously ill child, they might be able to help.

 EmployAbility provides resources, support and opportunities for disabled and dyslexic students and graduates, and consultancy for employers and professionals.
 Their support for students, graduates and disabled people is free.